roblevay/T2764/Lab 15 Import and Export.md

 ## Exercise 2: Export with BCP and Import with BULK INSERT

-1.Create a table to insert data to
+1. In SSMS, Create a table to insert data to

 ```sql
 CREATE TABLE Adventureworks.dbo.PersonCopy